 Generals are taken in May of the second year and consist of:

 The professors on the examining committee for the oral session determine whether a student passes and advances to the thesis proposal stage.
-Students prepare for the general examination by forming review groups and by taking graduate courses in plasma physics in their first two years.
+Students prepare for the general examination by forming review groups and taking graduate plasma physics courses in their first two years.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after successfully passing (a) the physics preliminary examination and (b) the written general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 The thesis proposal takes place in the nine months following the successful completion of the general examination.
 A completed thesis proposal consists of a written proposal and a proposal presentation.
 The thesis committee notifies the student of the results of the thesis proposal immediately following the proposal presentation.